Last week I wrote “Why C.S. Lewis?”

 I, meanwhile, would like to start with Chekhov.

-A professor, who, I believe, had assigned us “The Lady with a Lapdog,” wrote that people who dislike Chekhov are young and idealistic and haven’t seen enough of life.
+A professor, who, I believe, had assigned us “The Lady with a Lapdog,” said that people who dislike Chekhov are young and idealistic and haven’t seen enough of life.
 I wrote fiercely back, though I did not share it with anyone before this,

 I don’t think I dislike Chekhov because I’m young and idealistic.
 I dislike Chekhov because it’s pretty much always been clear to me that you can’t count on life to be picturesque, and thus I don’t see anything especially deep about the fact that it often fails to be—especially when the nature of the abortive picturesqueness—and the failure—and the characters who are failing—are all unrealistically dull and depressing.
 I don’t like gray, even if when you look closely enough it is really the gray of a pigeon or a rainy sky with lots of subtle greens and blues and purples in it.
 I like bright happy colors.
 Or dark brooding colors, or colors that we don’t usually combine.
 Any kind of colors.
 And I am usually lucky enough to see in color.